 Posttransplantation predictors include

-Most often, death within 1 yr results from acute rejection or infection; after 1 yr, death most often results from cardiac allograft vasculopathy or a lymphoproliferative disorder.
+Within 1 year, death most often results from acute rejection or infection; after 1 year, death most often results from cardiac allograft vasculopathy or a lymphoproliferative disorder.

-Functional status of heart transplant recipients alive at > 1 yr is excellent; exercise capacity remains below normal but is sufficient for daily activities and may increase over time with sympathetic reinnervation.
-More than 95% of patients reach New York Heart Association class I cardiac status, and > 70% return to full-time employment.
+Functional status of heart transplant recipients alive at > 1 year is excellent; exercise capacity remains below normal but is sufficient for daily activities and may increase over time with sympathetic reinnervation.
+More than 95% of patients reach New York Heart Association class I cardiac status New York Heart Association (NYHA) Classification of Heart Failure , and > 70% return to full-time employment.